-This article is about bathroom regularity — bowel movements.
-It’s an unpleasant topic, we all know.
+This article is about bathroom irregularity — infrequent bowel movements, that is not only annoying but can cause bloating.
+It’s not a sexy topic, we all know.
 But it affects many people, especially women.
 Firstly, this article is not for people with medically related bathroom irregularity.
 I’m a personal trainer, not a gastroenterologist.
 However, as a personal trainer, I have quite regularly helped clients get regular.

 In the case of bathroom irregularity, all that’s needed is a sane, logical, human-friendly diet.
 When you’re friendly to your body, it rewards you.
 In this case, you’ll suffer less from constipation and bloating.